 Most credit cards reward you a certain amount of points for money spent.
-Have a search at MileCards to find the right one for you.
 The advantage of accruing miles via your credit card is that you can do it quicker than with a loyalty programme by spending as part of your everyday life; not everyone flies constantly but you’re probably going to be using your card every day.
 On the other hand, these credit cards may charge an annual fee and of course the benefits are maximised only if you pay the balance off promptly every month.

 3. How do I spend air miles?